susieward/xfiles-generator/README.md

 ![alt text](./screenshot.png)

 ### Note:
-Due to the limited memory resources available on Herkou's free tier, the app runs much more slowly in production.
+Due to the limited memory resources available on Heroku's free tier, the app runs much more slowly in production.
 To really test it out, install and run it locally.

 ## Setup
 1. git clone